Dutch international hits three to sink Sir Alex Ferguson's side.

 The swagger of the hosts, so evident in the first 45 minutes, had retreated somewhat and it was from this hesitancy that United so nearly clawed one back, with Martin Skrtel nervously hoofing the ball out for a corner.
 From that, the ball fell to Berbatov only a couple of yards out but the Bulgarian was unable to breach the excellent Meireles who chested the ball off the line from the striker's header.

 For all of United's tentative improvements, a goal was not to come and it was Kuyt once again to all but settle the tie, latching on to a Van der Sar save from a poor Luis Suarez free-kick.
 It wasn't a hat-trick of great invention but it's significance to the fans was evident as they piled down to the front of the Kop to congratulate the Dutchman.

 The atmosphere was nearing party territory at Anfield as the game entered its final 15 minutes and the noise became deafening on the introduction of record £35 million signing Andy Carroll, as the former Newcastle man came on to replace the superb Raul Meireles.

 Ferguson made moves to find a way back into the tie, with Darren Fletcher and John O'Shea entering the fray but it was a case of too little too late and it was an alarming indictment of the league leaders' resources that they failed to offer any real threat from the bench.

-Consolation was to come for United as Hernandez, who had been his usual energetic self since replacing Nani, latched onto a late header.
-There was no time for celebration however as the game was very much up for the visitors.
+Consolation was to come for United as Hernandez, who had been his usual energetic self since replacing Nani latched on to a late header.
+There was no time for celebration however, the game, was very much up for the visitors.